Buckwheat Honey Is a Unique Sweet Treat You’ve Got to Try

 Apparently the lighter a honey’s color, the milder the flavor.
 The typical yellow honey most of us are familiar with is filtered at high temperatures to remove things like pollen and beeswax.
 As a result, their flavors are much more mild.

-Buckwheat honey’s dark color is a result of the polyphenols it contains .
+Buckwheat honey’s dark color is a result of the polyphenols it contains.
 Polyphenols are type of micronutrient that naturally occurs in plants.
 Foods and beverages rich in polyphenol compounds typically are associated with bitterness.

-It didn’t look like the traditional honey we’re used to.
 Buckwheat honey is quite dark in color, a translucent brown.
 I’d guess it was molasses if it wasn’t labeled.
 Apparently it ranges in color from purple to black.

-They were anxious to taste it.
+The kids were anxious to taste it.

 “Yuck.”
 The reaction was the same from both.
 They’re never enthusiastic about new foods, so I shrugged and indulged.